ty-vanta/ona-ssh-tool/README.md

 ## Features

-- Lists all your running Gitpod environments interactively
+- Lists all your Gitpod environments interactively
+- Shows visual status indicator (🟢 running, ⚪ stopped)
+- Automatically starts stopped environments before connecting
 - Allows you to select an environment from the list
 - Automatically SSHs into the selected environment